harrybin/harrybin.github.io/src/content/blog/useEffectHooks.md

 This is much more readable.
 You don't need to have a look at the dependency array to determine if a `useEffect` method is only executed once (on did mount) and you no longer call the same hook up to three times in a different way.

-If you like this you can either achieve it by creating your own custo hooks, or consider using them from my npm package [@harrybin/react-common](https://www.npmjs.com/package/@harrybin/react-common):
+If you like this you can either achieve it by creating your own custom hooks, or consider using them from my npm package [@harrybin/react-common](https://www.npmjs.com/package/@harrybin/react-common):

 - [useDidMount](https://harrybin.github.io/react-common/typedoc/functions/utils.useDidMount.html)
 - [useWillUnmount](https://harrybin.github.io/react-common/typedoc/functions/utils.useWillUnmount.html)